Christianity in Indonesia: The Batak mission

 As the process of decolonising continued following World Wars 1 and 2, the HKBP continued to grow, not just in the Tanah Batak, but also in Java and Medan, where many Bataks were seeking economic opportunities.
 The congregation grew 50% between 1951 and 1960, by which time it had reached 745,000.
 A growing disquiet at Toba 'imperialism' resulted in the establishment of the Gereja Kristen Protestan Simalungun and Gereja Kristen Protestan Angkola in the 1960s, both of which were expressions of a movement towards the native Simalungun and Angkola languages and traditions as against those of the Toba among their communities.
 In 1992, the Gereja Kristen Protestan Pakpak-Dairi, of the Pakpak-Dairi people was split from the HKBP.

-While the traditional Batak church grew through rejecting only 'negative' adat, there is a more recent anti-adat movement among Pentecostalists that perceives non-Christian elements of Batak culture, such as ulos as satanic.
+While the traditional Batak church grew through rejecting only 'negative' adat, there is a more recent anti-adat movement among Pentecostals that perceives non-Christian elements of Batak culture, such as ulos as satanic.
+However, the negative assumption about traditional ulos clothing is considered by the theologists as a failure of those related Pentecostals movement in implementing the contextual theology or inculturation of faith, and HKBP has also confirmed that "Ulos Batak is not animism, at HKBP it becomes a visit from God".
+HKBP continues to grow to show its fruits with around 3,800 churches and more than 6.5 million congregations by the end of 2024, making HKBP the largest Christianity organization in Indonesia and South East Asia, or the third largest religious organization in Indonesia after the two Islamic organizations Muhammadiyah and Nahdatul Ulama (NU).